JetBrains/amper/docs/Documentation.md

 #### Special types of tests

 Unit tests are an integral part of a module.
-In addition to unit tests, some platform have additional types of tests, such as Android [instrumented tests](https://developer.android.com/training/testing/instrumented-tests) or [iOS UI Test](https://developer.apple.com/documentation/xctest/user_interface_tests).
-Also project might need dedicated benchmarking, performance or integration tests.
+In addition to unit tests, some platforms have additional types of tests, such as Android [instrumented tests](https://developer.android.com/training/testing/instrumented-tests) or [iOS UI Test](https://developer.apple.com/documentation/xctest/user_interface_tests).
+Also, a project might need dedicated benchmarking, performance or integration tests.

-In order to keep module configuration files simple and at the same to offer flexibility for different type of tests, Amper has a concept of _Auxiliary Modules_.
-Their main purpose is improving usability, and they differ from the regular module in some important aspects:
+To keep module configuration files simple and at the same to offer flexibility for a different type of tests, Amper has a concept of _auxiliary modules_.

+> Auxiliary modules are not yet implemented.

+They differ from the regular modules in some important aspects:

-- Auxiliary module should be located in a subfolder inside its main module.
+- Auxiliary module is located inside its main module.
-- There may be multiple Auxiliary module for a single main module.
+- There may be multiple Auxiliary modules for a single main module.
 - Auxiliary module have an implicit dependency on its main module.
 - Auxiliary module is a _friend_ to its main module and can see the internal declarations which are often needed for white-box of grey-box testing.
-- Auxiliary module inherit settings from its main module.
+- Auxiliary module inherits settings from its main module.
 - Main module cannot depend on its Auxiliary module in `dependencies:` section, but can in `test-dependencies:` section.
 - Auxiliary module is not accessible from outside its main module, so other modules can't depend on Auxiliary modules.

-You may think of tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as Auxiliary modules, which are embedded directly into the main module for the convenience.
+You may think of module's unit tests which are located in `test/` folder and have dedicated `test-dependencies:` and `test-settings:` as auxiliary modules, which are embedded directly into the main module for the convenience.

-_NOTE: Auxiliary modules design is work in progress is not implemented in the prototype._

 #### Android Instrumented tests
 Here is how Android Instrumented tests could be added as an Auxiliary module: